njrogie/fishtank-monitor/README.md

 I took this opportunity to start learning some cloud development.
 This is a pretty ambitious first web project, since it incorporates frontend, backend, and db handling, but I've tackled small aspects of each before so I figured I would give it a shot.
 As an professional embedded apps & systems engineer, I have always lost motivation doing web stuff because I could never find a project that was fun.
 But now that that barrier is out of the way, I went to work and began coding.

+## Dependencies
+- Golang
+- Microcontroller ISP for whatever microcontroller you use (arduino or other)

 ## Components
 ### 1.)
 HTTP API Container - Golang (/source)
 This server does all of the data handling between the database, frontend server, and microcontroller.
 It's packaged into a container so I can easily port it to Azure/AWS/whatever.

 ### 2.)
-API Test Simulator - Golang (/test/simulator)
+API Data Simulator - Golang (/test/simulator)
-This is what I used to test our api container.
+This is what I used to test our api container's main function, which is moving data around.
+It generates random data into HTTP Post requests periodically.
 You can start this program with the command arg **-r** to make real-time data points (every 30 mins) rather than test data points (every 10 seconds).
 This is meant to run on desktop parallel to the HTTP API.

 ### 3.)
 Microcontroller code - C++ (main\_routine)
 The brains accumulating all of the data for me is an ESP32-CAM microcontroller.
 I do plan on adding live video feed of my Leopard Gecko to the website eventually.